Yaniv-Shasha/SecurityCopilot/Workshop/Custom_Plugin/Task03_GEO_IP_report/readme.md

 2. From this file distinct all the DnsQuery.<br>

-3. Check reputation score for the above domain.<br>
+3. check reputation score for the above domain.<br>

 3. Defang the above doamin.<br>